2024 Annual Comprehensive Financial Report

 Present and future plans include:

-• Executing plans to replace buses and trains that have surpassed their useful life.
+• Execute plans to replace buses, trains, and equipment that have exceeded their useful lives.

 CAPITAL IMPROVEMENT PLAN

-The development of the 2023 budget included the preparation of a five-year Capital Improvement Plan (CIP).
-This document is an outline for rebuilding and expanding services by the Authority through the end of 2027.
-Totaling $666.21 million, the CIP constitutes a significant public works effort aimed at remaking the transit network and positioning the Authority, not just for the shorten, but also for the long-term future.
+The development of the 2025 budget included the preparation of a five-year Capital Improvement Plan (CIP).
+This document is an outline for rebuilding and expanding services by the Authority through the end of 2029.
+Totaling $600.11 million, the CIP constitutes a significant public works effort aimed at remaking the transit network and positioning the Authority, not just for the short-term, but also for the long-term future.

 Significant capital improvements planned for the five-year period include:

-This project is to replace the aging fleet of the heavy and light railcars along with rail infrastructure modifications for the new fleet.
+This project is to replace the aging fleet of the heavy and light railcars along with the needed infrastructure modifications for the new fleet.

-This commitment of funds includes the replacement/improvements of several substations, rail station and track rehabilitation, electrical systems upgrades, and train control signals.;
+This commitment of funds includes the replacement or improvements of several substations, rail station and track rehabilitation, electrical systems upgrades, and train control signals.

-This project continues to replace buses as pa1t of the Bus Improvement Plan by replacing buses and other Vehicles that have exceeded their useful life, as defined by the Federal Transit Administration (FTA).
-This category also includes the plan is to repair or replace aging infrastructure at the bus garages.
+This continues to replace buses as part of the Bus Improvement Plan by replacing buses and other vehicles that have exceeded their useful life, as defined by the Federal Transit Administration (FTA).

-Funding has been committed for facility improvements along with the rehabilitation of track bridges, which includes State of Good Repair projects.
+Funding has been committed for facility improvements, rehabilitation of track bridges, repair or replacement of aging infrastructure at the bus garages, including State of Good Repair projects.

 Other projects include various transportation studies depending upon the availability of grant funds.
 Local capital projects are typically equipment requested by various departments and not funded through grants.
 Asset Maintenance funds are used to maintain, rehabilitate, replace, or construct assets of a smaller scope or cost than those typically supported with grants.
 These projects are authorized within the Authority’s Capital Fund and are supported with annual allocations of sales tax receipts.